ysyk2021/the-decision-strategist-how-to-think-strategically-and-make-impactful-decisions/src/chapter-2-3.md

-# Creating a Framework for Effective Decision Strategy

 In this chapter, we will explore the importance of creating a framework for effective decision strategy.
 A decision-making framework provides a structured approach to analyze and evaluate options, enabling individuals and organizations to make informed and impactful decisions.
 By following a well-defined framework, one can enhance their strategic thinking abilities and maximize the likelihood of positive outcomes.